sebescudie/GammaLauncher/README.md

 winget install GammaLauncher
 ```

-This method will install the launcher and its dependencies (.NET6, `vcredist`)
+This method will install the launcher and its dependencies (.NET6, `vcredist`).
+Please note that it takes a few days after a release for the Winget package to be updated.

-### Manual

-The latest release is available [here](https://github.com/sebescudie/GammaLauncher/releases/latest).
-You can choose between an installer and a portable version.

 ## Usage